 The one exception to maintaining the rate of pay is if the prevailing wage rate changes while your foreign worker is employed by your company.
 The prevailing wage rate is the government acceptable wage rate for each position and location.
 When you submit the LMIA application, you committed to checking the prevailing wage rate on a yearly basis, and adjusting the foreign worker’s wage rate to match if the prevailing wage has increased.

 If a regular scheduled pay increase is part of your normal operations, it may be possible to specify that on the LMIA application when it is submitted in order to give yourself the option to provide the same pay raises to a foreign worker that you provide to your Canadian employees.
 The important part is to include this information on your LMIA application so that it is noted in your file with Service Canada.

 The Provincial minimum wage changed in our province and now the LMIA approved wage rate is below minimum wage.
 What do I do?

 Provincial Labour standards always override the LMIA approval.
-If the minimum wage for the Province is now greater than the LMIA approved wage rate, you need to adjust the worker’s rate to at least match the minimum wage.
+If the minimum wage for the Province is now greater than the LMIA approved wage rate, you need to adjust the rate for any low wage workers to at least match the minimum wage.

-The Way Immigration works regularly with Canadian employers who are in the process of hiring foreign workers to work in Canada.
-We would be happy to assist your business with creating an immigration strategy that focuses on maximizing your use of the temporary foreign worker program, while minimizing the cost and hassle to your company.
+The Way Immigration works regularly with Canadian employers seeking foreign workers to advise and assist with the LMIA application process.
+We are very familiar with the temporary foreign worker program and would be happy to assist your business with creating an immigration strategy that focuses on maximizing your ability to hire temporary foreign workers while minimizing the cost and hassle to your company.